Lab Mountain of Gemini Enigma Federation Colony

 "Commander Thomas Cleary here," the blue-eyed glowy man says to Luntu.
 "We are quarantined on this planet because our empathic abilities cause other humans harm.

 "We will get you to the facility and get you a neural inhibitor.
 I will explain everything."

 The dense cloud lets him know that it is not Andoria.
 It looks more like steam than clouds to him.
-He can also see trees at the base of the mountain in the valley below.
+Trees hug the base of the mountain and fill the valley below.
 No trees on Andoria.
 Turning to view his new accommodations, Commander Cleary approaches him.
 Luntu withdraws in apprehension as phase rifles pointed in his direction making the high-pitched whir sound for firing--on stun he hopes at least.

 "Okay," Luntu accepts out of sheer exhaustion mentally.
 "What about the phase rifles pointed at me?"

 "Stand down centuries."
-The sound of phaser rifles powering down sends an almost palpable calm through Luntu's soul.
+The sound of phaser rifles powering down send palpable calm through Luntu's soul.
 "We have not had an off-world human visit us in almost ten years."
-Commander Cleary waves his hand to dismiss the centuries as he approaches closer to Luntu.
+Commander Cleary waves his hand to dismiss the centuries as he approaches Luntu.

 "I apologize.
 We are not accustomed to Terran guests on Gemini Enigma anymore.
 There are thirty of us here on this planet.
 We came here to recreate 20th-century earth, without the pollution of course--as you have seen some of the structures."

-"Well, apparently something went wrong because the one building and transport I did see look dilapidated and YOUR EYES ARE GLOWING BLUE!"
+"Well, apparently something went wrong because the one building and transport I did see looks dilapidated and YOUR EYES ARE GLOWING BLUE!"
 Luntu just cannot ignore the Rigelian elephant in the room any longer.
-"I know what Terrans are supposed to look like and even with mixed species I have never seen one with glowing blue eyes!"
+"I know what Terrans are supposed to look like and even with mixed-species I have never seen one with glowing blue eyes!"